7 Simple Steps to Beautiful Feet

 - Start with one foot and apply a some foot moisturiser like our Renew Intensive Foot Cream.

 - Cover the whole foot and massage around your ankles, in between your toes, remember the top of your foot as well.

 - Use your thumbs to work on the top of your foot and your fingers on your soles.

-Massaging Sweet Almond oil or Jojoba oil into your nails at night is a good way to nourish them and to encourage a natural shine.
+Massaging Jojoba oil into your nails at night is a good way to nourish them and to encourage a natural shine.

-I hope this has given you some inspiration.
+I hope this has inspired you to give your feet some TLC.
 Even if you start with one or two of these steps you will notice a difference.